NilPointer-Software/bdfd-wiki/src/bdscript/channelExists.md

 # $channelExists
-Checks if the channel provided actually exists.
+Checks if the provided channel exists in any server the bot is in.
 > 🧙‍♂️ 'true' means the channel does exist, 'false' means it doesn't.

 ## Usage